xehrad/goge/README.md

   ```

-- Inside your project, add the following to your `main.go`:
+- Inside your project, add the following to your `main.go`

     ```go
     //go:generate goge